 Arrived here before sun down and planned on hiking in to camp, but was stopped by virginia beach police!
 Myself and two others were turned away without reason, your'e supposed to park and hike in but an officer was waiting there telling people to leave.
 Given there was a music festival right down the street with hooligans runnin around, they probably didn't want certain types staying the night here and i guess i fit the bill!
-Might have to come back and try again..
+Dont know if ill be willing to come back and try again..

 Even on the fourth of July weekend, with every campsite booked, this place was quiet and felt very removed from the beaches several miles north in Virginia Beach.
 We biked in from Little Island Park.

 From the parking lot to our campsite, it was about 7.5 miles.
 Some campsites are closer by a couple of miles.
 We're both in good shape, and on bike we made the trek in less than an hour.
 I rode my mountain bike, and my wife road her hybrid commuter bike without issue.
 We brought a collapsible 5 gallon jug that I had to ride back to the visitors center (about 2 miles from our campsite) to fill up.

 It was a fair amount of work, but we took our 9 month old and 2 year old children.
 We towed them in a trailer and they loved their time at the beach.